 First they can help you set realistic expectations and inform you of what is going on in the marketplace currently.

-Secondly a good listing agent can help you decide where to spend time and money on your home preparing it for the market.
+Secondly a good listing agent can help you decide where to spend time and money on your home when preparing it for the market.
 Often a seller making these choices on their own waste time and money concentrating on the wrong areas of their home.

 Selling Your Home Can Be Inconvenient